Does Medicare Cover EpiPen?

 Without insurance, a two-pack of EpiPens may cost between $700 and $800.
 Coupons which lower the out-of-pocket cost may be available to some consumers.

-Generic alternatives may cost as much as two thirds less than the name-brand device, with a two-pack generic averaging just less than $400 in the United States in 2019.
-The cost of other injectable epinephrine alternatives, such as Adrenaclick and AUVI-Q, may vary widely.
+Generic alternatives may cost as much as two thirds less than the name-brand device while the cost of other injectable epinephrine alternatives, such as Adrenaclick and AUVI-Q, may vary widely.

 Can Seniors Get Help Paying for a Medicare Prescription Drug Plan?